MHormes/MHormes/README.md

 <br/>
 Here I am working on a system called Flowcontrol.
 This system is created to digitalize the business process of Limax.
 <br/>
 My assignment is to analyze and improve the current security implementation.
-This work is supported by research documentation and an implementation of the recommandations coming from the research.
 <br/>
 Unfortunately, is my work stored in a private repository due to confidentiality.